 Mr. Mueller is not exaggerating.
-The new Davos Manifesto (How’s that for socialist terminology?) proclaims that companies must share a common, or collectivist, view on social and environmental issues.
+The new Davos Manifesto proclaims that companies must share a common, or collectivist, view on social and environmental issues.
 The manifesto reads, “Performance must be measured not only on the return to shareholders, but also on how it achieves its environmental, social and good governance objectives” [emphases mine].

 Granted, telling companies to be devoted to seemingly good causes like social justice does not make the WEF seem like the boogeyman.
 But it is difficult to believe that ruthless billionaires, who have likely never cared for anything more than earning an extra dollar, are suddenly candidates for sainthood when it comes to defending black, brown and queer people.
 In her 2018 book The Diversity Delusion, Heather Mac Donald “found little to no empirical evidence to support social justice strategies within the corporate world.
 Despite this, these supposedly hardheaded business executives ignore the bottom line when it comes to diversity programs and corporate social responsibility initiatives” (Live Not by Lies p.
 74).

-As we’ve already mentioned, the WEF is intent on global control, and as the old adage says, the best way to control is to divide and conquer.
+As we’ve already mentioned, the WEF is intent on global control, and one way to do that is to divide the people along racial lines.

 How the Davos Mafia uses social justice to divide us

-If you are like me, (white and recently awakened to your unmistakably racist x and y chromosomes) you might have been taken by surprise last year when the BLM riots started.
-We had been stuck at home doing our part to “flatten the curve,” and suddenly, it was okay for people to be rioting (peacefully of course) in the streets with loose-fitting masks (if any) and no social distancing.
+If you are like many, you might have been taken by surprise last year when the BLM riots started.
+We had been waiting dutifully at home doing our part to “flatten the curve,” and suddenly, it was okay for people to be rioting (peacefully of course) in the streets with loose-fitting masks (if any) and no social distancing.
 They shouted “Black Lives Matter,” but the actions of the mob shouted louder: NO lives mattered to them.
 We could all rot in Covid hell forever, as far as they cared.

 Sociologist James Davison Hunter says, “Though a revolutionary idea might emerge from the masses, ‘it does not gain traction until it is embraced and propagated by elites’ working through their well-developed networks and powerful institutions'” (qtd. in Live not by Lies).

-If you look at the organizations behind the “summer of love 2020” violence, you’ll see many of the same WEF billionaires mentioned above, who benefited from Covid.
-Let’s call them the Davos Mafia, because they do the same things a mafia does: extort, lie, steal, and kill.
-In our mafia analogy, George Soros is perhaps the chief mob boss.
+If you look at the organizations behind the “summer of love 2020,” you’ll see many of the same WEF billionaires mentioned above, who benefited from Covid.
+I call them the Davos Mafia, because they do the same things a mafia does: extort, lie, steal… In our mafia analogy, George Soros is perhaps the chief mob boss.
 He has a history of spending money to sow racial discord.
 For instance, he contributed $33 million to encourage racial protests in Ferguson.
 And he spent millions of dollars helping organizations sow racial discord by funding organizations like BLM, which proclaimed on their website their intent to overthrow all existing structures.
 Coincidentally, that’s the same goal the WEF has.
 Instead of using the term overthrow, the WEF calls it RESET.

 Racial discord is a perfect rouse for the Davos Mafia.